PhilipYip1988/python-notebooks/mambaforge_install/environments.md

 mamba create -n ENVNAME PACKAGENAME1 PACKAGENAME2 ...
 ```

 There is also a legacy env command that won't act upon the selected environment, instead -n ENVNAME needs to be provided when using the command.

-At current this command only works using conda and the following error displays when using Mamba ['Namespace' object has no attribute 'func' - GitHub Issue](https://github.com/conda-forge/miniforge/issues/475)
+At current this command has some issues when using the export or remove option from mamba although the create option works.
+Fortunately these two problematic options can instead be invoked from the conda package manager.
+The error for Mamba is submitted on GitHub ['Namespace' object has no attribute 'func' - GitHub Issue](https://github.com/conda-forge/miniforge/issues/475)

 This includes exporting the Environment to a yml file:

 ```
-conda env export -n ENVNAME > Documents\ENVNAME.yml
+mamba env export -n ENVNAME > Documents\ENVNAME.yml conda env export -n ENVNAME > Documents\ENVNAME.yml
 ```

 A Python environment can be created from this yml file using:

 ```
-conda env create -n ENVNAME -f environment.yml
+mamba env create -n ENVNAME -f environment.yml
 ```

 A Python environment can be removed using:

 ```
+mamba env remove -n ENVNAME
 conda env remove -n ENVNAME
 ```